polygeist111/artificial-inferno/src/services/README.md

 Most data is sourced from user inputs.
 Default Corpus is a cleaned and unique list of the sample paragraphs from the dataset [Public Perception of AI](https://www.kaggle.com/datasets/saurabhshahane/public-perception-of-ai/data) posted by Saurabh Shahane to Kaggle

 ## Testing Locally
 To run the API on localhost, navigate to the `services` subdirectory and execute `flask run --debug`.
 By default, it runs on port 5000.
-Below are some sample commands to test the API:
+Below are some sample commands to test the API, with the assumption that they're being called from the project root:

 ### Text
 Text is handled at the /poison/text endpoint.